umbertocicciaa/easy-mlops/examples/pipeline/README.md

 installed in the current environment.
 They default to the datasets under `examples/`.

+### Distributed Runtime Autostart

+Each shell script sources `examples/distributed_runtime.sh`.
+If a master or worker is not already available, the helper starts ephemeral instances automatically (listening at `http://127.0.0.1:8000`) and stores logs under `examples/.runtime/`.
+To opt out, export `EXAMPLES_USE_EMBEDDED_MASTER=0` and/or `EXAMPLES_USE_EMBEDDED_WORKER=0` before running the scripts, then supply your own services and pass `MASTER_URL` accordingly.

 ## Scenario Overview

 | Script | What it demonstrates | Uses configuration |